 Kirklees Library services are reflective of the three key principles of the Kirklees Corporate Plan 2018 to 2020 - working with people, working with partners and place based working.
 The service is sensitive to the diversity of communities, their differing needs and abilities in terms of community capacity.
 The same is true of needs around accessing advice and information.
-There is a core partnership basis to service delivery, particularly with partners in health and the VCS, which enables library services to reach beyond the walls of physical libraries and into the places in communities where people really need them.
+The service is delivery in partnership, particularly with partners in the health and the voluntary and community sectors.
+This enables library services to reach beyond the walls of physical libraries and into the places in communities where people really need them.

 The library service is already delivering a range of projects to address the early intervention and prevention agenda.
 A more collaborative approach to the delivery of these projects will benefit the council and the library service is developing links with other services and partners to deliver initiatives in local communities.

 The demands that the library service and partner organisations place on a building have changed over the years.
 A single floor, open plan library is the most cost effective and accessible layout to deliver a library service from.
 Computers, events and groups place particular requirements on the way in which that building is fitted out.
 Full disability access is essential and parents with young children value toilets that have a changing table.
 Adults with profound disabilities benefit from a "changing place".
 We would like all our libraries to be dementia and autism friendly.
 Since many of the library buildings were built, the communities that they serve have changed markedly so that the library is no longer in the best location or other buildings that could also deliver the library service more effectively have opened.

 We have developed the following principles around library provision: